-Camille Enderlin is a versatile New York City based violinist.
-As an orchestral musician, Camille has performed with the Binghamton Philharmonic, the Allentown Symphony, Symphoria, the Chelsea Symphony, the National Orchestral Institute + Festival (NOI), among others.
+Camille Enderlin is a New York City-based violinist.
+As an orchestral musician, Camille has performed with ensembles, such as the Binghamton Philharmonic, the Allentown Symphony, Symphoria, the Orchestra Now, the Chelsea Symphony, and the National Orchestral Institute + Festival (NOI).
 With NOI, Camille played on the recording for a Naxos Records “American Classics” album, which received a 2018 Grammy nomination for “Best Orchestral Performance.”

-Born and raised in San Francisco, Camille began her violin studies at age 8 with Daryl Schilling and the Villa Sinfonia Foundation.
-Camille continued her violin studies at University of California, Santa Barbara, where she received a B.M. degree and a minor in Art History.
-Camille received a M.M. degree from New York University, where she also served as Adjunct Violin Faculty.
-She was honored with an award for Excellence and Outstanding Achievement in the Graduate String Studies Program from NYU Steinhardt in 2017.
-Camille's primary teachers have been Yuval Yaron and Naoko Tanaka.
+Camille was born and raised in San Francisco and began her violin studies at age 8 with Daryl Schilling and the Villa Sinfonia Foundation.
+She received a B.M. degree at University of California, Santa Barbara under Yuval Yaron’s tutelage.
+Camille received a M.M. degree from New York University, where she studied with Naoko Tanaka.
+She was awarded for Excellence and Outstanding Achievement in the Graduate String Studies Program from NYU Steinhardt.